DIY Trends Impacting the Home Improvement Industry in 2023

 “Baby Boomers” classifies anyone born from 1946 to 1964.

 Boomers tend to conduct less research before purchasing a product, likely because they are using brands and products more consistently from years of prior experience.
-When they do conduct research before making a purchase, over half are researching primarily on price.
+When they do conduct research before making a purchase, 3 in 4 are researching on price and nearly all boomers are selecting products based on quality, generally based on prior experience using products.

 This also means that you have less chances to get your brand in front of Boomers, so the messaging needs to be direct and specifically resonate to a Boomer's DIYing needs in their stage of life.